 Lighting fireworks is an expected festivity when many of us celebrate our country’s independence.
 This Fourth of July, if you want to plan your own fireworks show, there are a few things to keep in mind:

 Check to see if shooting fireworks is legal in your zip code.
-Many cities do not allow fireworks within city limits.
+Many cities do not allow Fourth of July fireworks within city limits.
 Even past the city limits, lighting fireworks in the middle of a dry field, your backyard or on a country road can be dangerous and even illegal.
 Use your best judgment and check it out with the appropriate authorities first.

 Children don’t know what’s best.
 Just because your kids want to shoot off firecrackers doesn’t mean they should…and definitely not without adult supervision.
 Small children should not handle 1200 degree fireworks unsupervised.
 If your children are visiting another home for the evening events, don’t hesitate to ask what the plans are and who will be overseeing the fireworks festivities.
-Don’t forget to put closed-toe shoes on your kidos as a precautionary measure.
+Don’t forget to put closed-toe shoes on your kiddos as a precautionary measure.

 Keep your pets safe and calm.
 Many of our pets, especially dogs, react negatively to the sounds and commotion created by fireworks.
 Find a place where your pets are comfortable and the noise is muffled so your four-legged children can’t cause any harm to themselves or others.

 Have a first aid kit nearby.
 Anti-biotic lotion and Aloe Vera gel are two “must haves” in your first aid kit for emergency care.
 But, if any of your guests get severely burned (and I certainly hope not), don’t hesitate to take them to the nearest ER.
 Yes, even sparklers can burn you!

 A bucket of water or hose should not be too far away.
 For those emergency situations where the grass catches fire or worse, it’s important to have a source of water readily available for dousing out the flames.